Skip to main content

 Overview

-Follow along with this example by pulling the example script.
+Follow along by pulling the example script from CoreWeave's GitHub.

 In this example, the curl and jq tools are used to perform the following actions via the Kubernetes REST API using Bash: